Income tax in Slovak Republic

 Income is classified according to the following categories: (1) employment income, (2) business, professional, and rental income, (3) income from capital, and (4) other income.

-Residents are entitled to allowances and tax credits:
+Residents are entitled to allowances and tax credits for 2019:

 Rental income is taxed at 19%, after deductions.
 Generally, necessary expenses incurred to generate, ensure, and maintain rental income are deducted before arriving at the taxable income.
 Deductions can include depreciation costs, interest and finance charges, real estate taxes, repairs, maintenance and other types of rental expenses.
 Alternatively, the taxpayer can make a general expense claim of up to 40% of the rental income instead of itemizing deductions.